• Home

 Origin

-Largely unexplored and undisturbed, north-east India has a diverse culture of traditional sports and festivals.
-Yubi lakpi is traditionally associated with native forms of Hinduism.
-It is said to have started as a ceremonial re-enactment of the celestial grabbing of the pot of nectar after the Samudra Manthan.
+The game is traditionally associated with indigenous or native forms of Hindu practice in Manipur.
+A commonly repeated explanation says it began as a ceremonial re-enactment of the celestial struggle over the pot of nectar after the Samudra Manthan. [web:158][web:162][web:165]

 Similar Games